 Patients can be uneasy about trips to the dentist, so empathy and understanding are vital components to succeeding in dental hygiene.
-Attention to detail and dedication to careful, precise work are everyday job requirements as well.
+Attention to detail and dedication to careful, precise work are everyday job requirements.

-In addition to the practical aspects of succeeding as a dental hygienist, it’s important for students to be passionate about the work they are taking on.
-Because the dentist is frequently a stressful situation for many patients, the ability to show how much you care and how important dentistry is to their health can make all the difference.
-A positive attitude will also help you succeed in your studies and your career.
+In addition to the practical aspects of succeeding as a dental hygienist, it’s important for students to be passionate about their work.
+Because visiting the dental office is frequently a stressful situation for many patients, the ability to show how much you care and how important dentistry is to their health can make a difference.
+A positive attitude will also help you succeed in your studies and career.

 The Associate of Science in Dental Hygiene is the highest level of education offered in the Dental Hygiene track at South College.